-Conditions for income equalization have been improved in Serbia, while opposite trend has been observed in the Republic of Bulgaria.
+Conditions for income equalization have been improved in Serbia, while opposite trend has been observed in Bulgaria.
 The correlation between aging and income inequalities is evident, especially in territories with high rates of retired persons at risk of poverty (Bulgaria).
 One approach to address that issue is to propose economic incentives for more active inclusion of elderly in the social, civic and economic life.
 From a more general perspective, however, poverty eradication presents a complex challenge.
 Beside hunger and malnutrition, its manifestations include limited access to education and other basic services, social discrimination and exclusion as well as the lack of participation in decision-making.
 Various social groups bear disproportionate burden of poverty and income distribution.
-Therefore, all these aspects call for integrated, multi-sectoral and multigovernance approach to address the root causes of poverty, provide for basic needs for all and ensure explained/index.php?title=Living conditions statistics at regional level#Poverty and deprivation that the poor have access to productive resources, including education and training so as to achieve sustainable livelihoods and quality living.
+Therefore, all these aspects call for integrated, multi-sectoral and multi-governance approach to address the root causes of poverty, provide for basic needs for all and ensure that the poor explained/index.php?title=Living_conditions_statistics_at_regional_level#Poverty_and_deprivation have access to productive resources, including education and training so as to achieve sustainable livelihoods and quality living.